|Frequently Asked Questions

 Attending an information session is an important part of the admissions process.
 The information session will provide a comprehensive overview of our program, curriculum and admissions process.
 All information sessions are held at the Main Campus of UTSA on Loop 1604 in the Center for Professional Excellence in the Business Building.
 Dates for the information sessions can be found on the information sessions tab of this website.

 Is the UTSA Executive MBA program AACSB-accredited?

 What are the admissions criteria?

-We are looking for experienced professionals and executives with a strong academic record who would like to engage in an exploration of their own uniqueness as a foundation for leadership development.
-Applicants are evaluated on professional experience, academic records, GMAT test scores, professional recommendations and a demonstrated ability to accomplish graduate level course work.
+We are looking for experienced professionals and executives with a strong academic record.
+Applicants are evaluated on professional experience, academic records, GMAT test scores (if required), professional recommendations and a demonstrated ability to accomplish graduate level course work.